Localization and flexibilization in symplectic geometry: Liouville geometry background

 \subsection{Lagrangians}

-In this paper, we consider certain classes of properly embedded Lagrangians $L^n$ in $(X^{2n}, \lambda)$ that are exact, i.e. $\lambda|_L$ is an exact 1-form.
-From the perspective of stopped domains, the properness condition is that the Lagrangian boundary of $L$ avoids the stop.
-We will require that here is a bordered Liouville homotopy from $\lambda$ to $\lambda_L$ for which $L$ is strongly exact, i.e. $\lambda_L|_L = 0$; we will keep track of $(L, \lambda_L)$ as a tuple.
+In this paper, we consider properly embedded Lagrangians $L^n$ in $(X^{2n}, \lambda)$ that are exact, {ie }$\lambda|_L$ is an exact 1-form.
+From the perspective of stopped domains, the properness condition means exactly that the Lagrangian boundary of $L$ avoids the stop.
+We will also equip $L$ with the data of a bordered Liouville homotopy $\lambda_{L, t}$ (Definition~\ref{defn. deformations of liouville structures} and Remark~\ref{remark. bordered homotopy}) from $\lambda$ to $\lambda_L$ for which $L$ is \textit{strictly} exact, {ie }$\lambda_L|_L = 0$.
 Then by Proposition \ref{prop: bordered_to_interior_homotopy}, we can also assume that this bordered homotopy is an interior homotopy.
-If $L$ is already strongly exact for $\lambda$, then we say that a homotopy $\lambda_t$ of $\lambda$ is \textit{relative to} $L$ if $L$ is strongly exact for all $\lambda_t$.
+We will keep track of $(L, \lambda_{L, t})$ as a tuple.
+If $L$ is already strictly exact for $\lambda$, then we say that a homotopy $\lambda_t$ of $\lambda$ is \textit{relative to} $L$ if $L$ is strictly exact for all $\lambda_t$.